Mental Health Facilities Muskegon, MI

 Community Mental Health Of Ottawa County - 12.2 miles from Muskegon, MI

 Community Mental Health Of Ottawa County is a mental health treatment center in Grand Haven, Michigan, located at 1111 Fulton Street, part of the 49417 zip code.
-Community Mental Health Of Ottawa County provides telemedicine/telehealth and outpatient treatment.
-Community Mental Health Of Ottawa County also offers group therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
-Community Mental Health Of Ottawa County supports people with trauma, people with PTSD and seniors or older adults.
-Community Mental Health Of Ottawa County also provides mentoring/peer support/consumer-run services, suicide prevention services and court-ordered outpatient treatment.
+Community Mental Health Of Ottawa County provides outpatient treatment and telemedicine/telehealth.
+Community Mental Health Of Ottawa County also offers trauma therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
+Community Mental Health Of Ottawa County supports people requiring dual diagnosis treatment, seniors or older adults and people with trauma.
+Community Mental Health Of Ottawa County also provides supported employment, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.

 Learn More